29 Known Limitations

 • Histograms, stacked bars, step plots, and other stat-derived marks do not default to a "count" or "density" y-label.

 • Linear continuous color legends (numeric :color mapping with :linear scale) label only the endpoint tick marks on the gradient bar.
 Intermediate values are unlabeled, making it hard to map interior colors back to data values.
-Log-scaled continuous color and fill legends do carry intermediate ticks.
+Log-scaled color and fill legends do carry intermediate ticks.

 • SPLOMs with 6+ variables at the default 600x400 have tight panels.
 Increase :width/:height or pin :panel-width/:panel-height.